kanihamk/playwright_automation/README.md

 Type the following command and hit Enter:

-pip install playwright
+py -m pip install playwright

 Next, you need to download the browser tools.
 Type this and hit Enter:

-playwright install
+py -m playwright install

 Important things to change in the script
 Before you run the script, you have to tell it about the website you're using.